Man drove without licence or insurance for more than 70 years, police say

-Bulwell, Rise Park and Highbury Vale Police pulled the Mini One driver over on Wednesday evening.
+Motorist in 80s admitted being on the road without paperwork since the age of 12

-A man pulled over by police told officers he had been driving without a licence or insurance for more than 70 years.
+A driver born in 1938 told police he had been on the road without a licence since the age of 12.

-Nottinghamshir ’s Bulwell Rise Park and Highbury Vale Police said the Mini One driver, who was born in 1938, claimed he had been driving since the age of 12.
+On Facebook, the Bulwell, Rise Park and Highbury Vale Police team said the un-named driver, in his 80s, had never had a collision.

-In a post on Facebook police said: “We can’t quite believe what happened … as the driver, who was born in 1938, coughed that he had been driving with no licence and no insurance, since he was 12 (yes TWELVE) years old … and somehow had managed to never be stopped by the police.
+“We can’t quite believe what happened … as the driver, who was born in 1938, coughed that he had been driving with no licence and no insurance, since he was 12 (yes TWELVE) years old … and somehow had managed to never be stopped by the police,” the force wrote.

 “Thankfully he had never had an accident, caused anyone an injury, and never made anyone lose out financially, by hitting them whilst uninsured.